NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 =======================================================
 START
 ```
 This instructs MarsPlot to start parsing templates at this point.
 If you are already happy with multiple plots, you can move the `START` keyword further down in the Custom.in to skip those first plots instead of setting those to `<<<<| Plot  = False |>>>>` individually.
-When you are done with your analysis, move `START` back to the top to generate a pdf with all the plots.
+When you are done with your analysis, simply move `START` back to the top to generate a pdf with all the plots.

 Similarly, you can use the keyword `STOP` (which is not initially present in Custom.in) to stop the parsing of templates.
 In this case, the only plots processed would be the ones between `START` and `STOP`.